sonuudigital/microservices/README.md

 *   **User Service ([`user-service`](user-service)):** Manages user creation, authentication, and retrieval via a gRPC server.
 It uses a PostgreSQL database.
 *   **Product Service ([`product-service`](product-service)):** Manages products and product categories through a gRPC server, with its own PostgreSQL database.
 *   **Cart Service ([`cart-service`](cart-service)):** Manages shopping cart operations.
 It communicates with the Product Service via gRPC to get product details and uses its own PostgreSQL database.
+*   **Order Service ([`order-service`](order-service)):** Orchestrates the order creation process, communicating with the Cart, Product, and Payment services.
+It implements the Saga and Outbox patterns to ensure data consistency across services.
+*   **Payment Service ([`payment-service`](payment-service)):** Simulates payment processing for orders.
+It's an internal service called by the Order Service.
 *   **Shared ([`shared`](shared)):** A shared module containing common code for authentication, logging, and database connections.
 *   **Protobufs ([`protos`](protos)):** Contains all gRPC service definitions for the project.

+### Resiliency and Data Consistency

+The project implements the **Saga and Outbox patterns** to maintain data consistency across microservices during the order creation process.

+*   **Saga Pattern:** The `order-service` acts as a saga orchestrator.
+When a user creates an order, it initiates a distributed transaction that involves:
+    1. Creating the order in a `PENDING` state.
+    2. Requesting payment processing from the `payment-service`.
+    3. On successful payment, publishing an `OrderCreated` event.
+    4. The `product-service` consumes this event to update stock levels.
+    5. If stock updates fail, a `StockUpdateFailed` event is published, which triggers a compensating transaction in the `order-service` to cancel the order.

+*   **Outbox Pattern:** To ensure reliable event publishing, the `order-service` and `product-service` use the outbox pattern.
+Instead of publishing events directly to the message broker, they are first saved to an `outbox_events` table in the local database within the same transaction as the business logic.
+A separate worker process (`MessageRelayer`) polls this table and publishes the events to RabbitMQ, guaranteeing that events are published if and only if the original transaction was successful.

 ## Building and Running